 But what if you need the signal to be very precise?
 Let’s say with an inaccuracy of max.

 +/- 1µs for e.g. transmitting data?
 You’ll have to use a hardware generated Signal.
-Luckily the pi can even do this!
+Luckily the pi can do this!
 And with the help of well written high-level libraries you can easily create accurate PWM-Signals with software without having to know anything about the ARM-CPU or about PWM-Registers or about low-level programming.
 If you want to learn more about the CPU and it’s peripherals anyways, you can read the official documentation: BCM2835-ARM-Peripherals.

 After digging a bit into the documentation and after a google search, reading lots of forum posts, i found an easy to use gpio library for the pi.
 I’ve heard about it before, but I somehow totally forgot about it over the last years.
 I’m talking about the pigpio library.
 At this point I want to mention that there are many other good libraries out there, but I liked this the most.
 Another good one is WiringPi from drogon.
 He seems to be very active in the Raspberry Pi forums, and the command line tools, that come with WiringPi, are great (you can create pwm-signals from the command-line), but I’ve found the WiringPi-Library to be poorly documented (Not everything, but examples are missing everywhere in the api and also max/min values, etc.).
-Therefore I’m using pigpio instead.
+Therefore I decided to use pigpio instead.

-What I want to create, is this signal:
+I want to re-create the following signal:

 As you can see, it is a 22.26kHz rectangular wave with a duty cycle of roughly 59% (If you are not familiar with the term duty cycle or PWM in general, watch this video).
 After taking a quick look into the pigio API i found this method:

 With this method you can create a signal just like the one in Image 2.
 I’ve quickly written the following lines of code in python: